1Password/scim-examples/beta/azure-container-apps/ReadMe.md

    - Make a note of the upload destination, then click Complete.

 8. Deploy the Container App Secret for the SCIM bridge.

-    > **Note:** If you prefer to deploy the containers using the Azure Container App Commands, go to this section: [Azure ContainerApps Commands Deployment steps](#azure-container-apps-commands-deployment-steps), otherwise follow the template file steps below.
-    >

     Create your Container App Secret:
     - Using bash